DIRECTOR OF PHOTOGRAPHY

 With over 20 years experience, Oliver has shot in much of sub-Saharan Africa, Europe, Asia and the United States.

 Fazila's passion for cameras started in gear rentals almost 2 decades ago.
-She has been a camera assistant for the past 13 years.
+She has been a Director for the past 13 years.

 Biography - Oliver Kohl